Particular/docs.particular.net/servicecontrol/ravendb/containers.md

 When ServiceControl is hosted in containers, the [`particular/servicecontrol-ravendb` image](https://hub.docker.com/r/particular/servicecontrol-ravendb) provides the database storage to the Error and Audit instances.

-The database container extends the [official RavenDB container](https://hub.docker.com/r/ravendb/ravendb) and is provided to easy version parity with ServiceControl instances.
+The database container extends the [official RavenDB container](https://hub.docker.com/r/ravendb/ravendb) and is provided to ensure compatibility with ServiceControl instances.
 In other words, for any version `x.y.z` version of ServiceControl, the same version `x.y.z` of the database container should be used to ensure data storage compatibility.

 > [!WARNING]
 > A single database container should not be shared between multiple ServiceControl instances in production scenarios.